intel-lab-lkp/linux/Documentation/dev-tools/kfence.rst

 error detector.
 KFENCE detects heap out-of-bounds access, use-after-free, and invalid-free errors.

-KFENCE is designed to be enabled in production kernels, and has near zero performance overhead.
+KFENCE is designed to be low overhead but does not implememnt the typical memory allocation features for its samples like memory policies, NUMA and management of emergency memory pools.
+It has near zero performance overhead.
 Compared to KASAN, KFENCE trades performance for precision.
 The main motivation behind KFENCE's design, is that with enough total uptime KFENCE will detect bugs in code paths not typically exercised by